Types of Sutures and Their Uses: A Clinician's Guide

 The most fundamental distinction between sutures is whether they are absorbable or non-absorbable.
 Absorbable sutures are designed to be broken down and absorbed by the body over time through hydrolysis.
 This makes them ideal for closing deep tissue layers where suture removal would be impractical or impossible.
 They provide temporary wound support while the tissue heals and regains its natural strength.
 In contrast, non-absorbable sutures are made from materials that resist enzymatic degradation.
 They either remain in the body permanently or are removed once the wound has healed sufficiently.
 These are often used for surface closures or in tissues that require long-term mechanical support.
 The MacSuture line offers both types, including absorbable options like Polyglycolic Acid (PGA) and non-absorbable Silk to cover a wide range of oral surgery suturing needs.

-Monofilament vs. Multifilament
+Choosing Between Monofilament and Multifilament

 Sutures are also classified by their physical structure.
 Monofilament sutures consist of a single, smooth strand of material.
 This structure allows them to pass through tissue with minimal friction, reducing the risk of tissue trauma.
 Their smooth surface also makes them more resistant to harboring microorganisms, which can lower the risk of surgical site infections.
 However, they can have more "memory," meaning they tend to retain their package shape and may require more knots for secure closure.
 Multifilament sutures are braided or twisted from multiple smaller threads.
 This construction gives them excellent flexibility, handling, and knot security.
 While they are generally easier to work with, their braided design can create more friction and potentially provide a place for bacteria to colonize, which is an important consideration in suture material selection.